 Each facility within the Agency has a Multidisciplinary Review Committee.
 The committee ensures all individuals under Department supervision have equal access to programs and services.
 The committee will convene within ten days if an individual discloses transgender, intersex, or non-binary identity during incarceration.
 The committee will review housing and programming assignments and make recommendations.
-The Multidisciplinary Review Committee is chaired by the PREA Compliance Manager and will include, but not be limited to: the Captain, the Correctional Program Manager, a medical practitioner/provider, a mental health practitioner/provider, and the assigned case manager.
-Initial housing reviews are completed, approved, and submitted within ten business days of disclosure of the individual as transgender, intersex, or nonbinary.
+The PREA Compliance Manager chairs the Multidisciplinary Review Committee and will include, but not be limited to, the Captain, the Correctional Program Manager, a medical practitioner/provider, a mental health practitioner/provider, and the assigned case manager.
+Initial housing reviews are completed, approved, and submitted within ten business days of disclosure of the individual as transgender, intersex, or non-binary.
 The PREA Coordinator reviews housing protocol recommendations and forwards all related documentation to the Gender Responsive Administrator for final review and approval.

-Housing and programming assignments for all transgender and intersex offenders are made on a case-by-case basis, including individual shower arrangements, feelings of safety and prioritizing the incarcerated individual's health and safety.
-The housing review process also considers management or security problems that may result from placement options.
-Housing reviews are documented in the Protocol for the Housing of Transgender and Intersex Offenders (DOC form 02-384) by the Ceder Creek Corrections Center Multidisciplinary Review Committee.
-A formal review is conducted at least every six months for each offender who identifies as transgender, intersex or non-binary.
+Housing and programming assignments for all transgender and intersex incarcerated individuals are made on a case-by-case basis, including individual shower arrangements, feelings of safety and prioritizing the incarcerated individual's health and safety.
+The housing review process also considers management or security problems resulting from placement options.
+Housing reviews are documented in the Protocol for the Housing of Transgender and Intersex Offenders (DOC form 02-384, DOC form 02-385) by the Airway Heights Corrections Center Multidisciplinary Review Committee.
+A formal review is conducted at least every six months for each incarcerated individual identifying as transgender, intersex or non-binary.